Created by George P. Pelecanos (1957--)

 "There are certain bars I don't hang in...
 I'm not gonna sit around and have drinks with people who are, you know, ironic."

 With The Cut (2011), crime writer George Pelecanos introduced Iraq war vet SPERO LUCAS, a 29-year old man adopted by Greek-Americans.
-It's Pelecanos' latest troubled young man; another battered soul who's seen far too much, and is still trying to figure out how to make his way in the world without being crushed by it.
+It's Pelecanos' latest troubled young man; another battered soul who's already seen far too much, and is still trying to figure out how to make his way in the world without being crushed by it.

 Lucas seems to have found it, working occasionally for a hot-shot defense lawyer in Washington, D.C., doing "special" investigations, but what he really does is retreive lost or stolen property.